 Extra features can help you decide between two similar solar generators.
 Many on our list have great features, such as LCD monitors that display critical information at a glance, wireless connectivity to apps on your phone, and the ability to connect extra panels if needed.

-The SUAOKI EC03804D-M Solar Generator is our best overall choice because it has a large battery capacity of 500Wh.
+The SUAOKI EC03804D-M Solar Generator is our pick for the best portable solar generator overall because it has a large battery capacity of 500Wh.
 It’s made for sensitive devices like computers, smartphones, and small appliances.
 It allows you to recharge it in three different ways, which is very convenient.